Roasted Carrot Lentil Salad with Tahini Dressing

 Roasted Carrot Lentil Salad with Radishes and Tahini Dressing

-- 1 cup dried French green Le Puy lentils, sorted
+- 1 cup dried French (Puy) green lentils rinsed and picked over

 - 1 dried bay leaf

 - ¾ teaspoon kosher salt

 - 2 bunches of rainbow carrots (8 - 10 medium carrots) scrubbed well and trimmed (leafy stem tops cleaned well and reserved for garnish)

 - 7-8 red radishes stems trimmed and scrubbed well, divided

 - 5-6 unpeeled garlic cloves